bio-tools/Tool-Information-Standards/docs/tool_information_standard.md

 layout: about
 ---

-The **Tool Information Standards** comprise a stack of interrelated technologies and guidelines:
+The **Tool Information Standards** are a stack of interrelated technologies and guidelines:

 ![technology_stack]({{site.url}}/assets/images/technology_stack.png){: .align-center}